amenti4k/amenti4k.github.io/_posts/2025-08-12-stagehand-browser-automation-production.md

 But here's the thing—Stagehand isn't magic.
 It's a leaky abstraction, just like TCP is a leaky abstraction over IP.
 Understanding those leaks is what makes the difference between a demo and a production system.

-## System Architecture: How It All Fits Together
+## System Architecture: Building Production-Ready Automation

-Before diving into code, let's understand what we're building.
+Let's build a production system using Stagehand.
 This isn't just browser automation—it's a distributed system that happens to use browsers as its interface to the world.

 ```mermaid
 graph TB